 - We do not divulge any information about our members without their consent.

-- Caisse employees are not authorized to ask for your password or PIN.
+- UNI employees are not authorized to ask for your password or PIN.

-- Caisse employees cannot ask for personal information over the phone, including debit card number, birthdate and social insurance number, except during the usual authentication procedure when you contact us.
+- UNI employees cannot ask for personal information over the phone, including debit card number, birthdate and social insurance number, except during the usual authentication procedure when you contact us.

-- The Caisse has adjusted its internal telemarketing rules to ensure their compliance with the National DNCL rules.
+- UNI has adjusted its internal telemarketing rules to ensure their compliance with the National DNCL rules.

-Signing the Caisse Consent authorizes the components you do business with to share among them the personal information you provided.
-To sign or revoke the Caisse Consent, please contact your business location.
+Signing the UNI Consent authorizes the components you do business with to share among them the personal information you provided.
+To sign or revoke the UNI Consent, please contact your business location.

 Advantages of data sharing:

-- The Caisse experts you deal with will have a more comprehensive view of your financial situation.
+- UNI experts you deal with will have a more comprehensive view of your financial situation.

 - You will receive a more personalized service offer that is better adapted to your profile, needs and expectations.

-- You no longer need to repeat your basic information when conducting a transaction with one of the Caisse components.
+- You no longer need to repeat your basic information when conducting a transaction with one of the UNI components.

-- The Caisse will have quick and easy access to all your financial information.
+- UNI will have quick and easy access to all your financial information.